 Annual Prospects Report

 Clearwater Lake supports quality largemouth bass and spotted bass populations.
-For the past ten years, 30% of the largemouth bass collected during our annual spring electrofishing surveys have been > 15”; which is outstanding.
-Spotted are not as common as largemouth bass, but fish >14” are present.
+During our 2024 annual spring electrofishing survey, 19% of the largemouth bass collected were > 15”; which is great.
+During an October 2024 electrofishing survey, we saw lots of bass in the 4-5 pound range and numerous 8-12 inch largemouth bass, which is a good sign for the future.
+Spotted bass are not as common as largemouth bass, but fish >14” are present.
 Clearwater Lake does not have a length limit on black bass.

-In the spring 2022 fish survey, there were numerous 7- and 8-inch white crappie were collected.
-In 2023, these fish should provide anglers with quality size fish.
 Clearwater Lake supports a good white bass population.
-In April and early May, white bass migrate up the Black River to spawn; the best fishing is upstream of Webb Creek Marina.
+In April and early May, white bass migrate up the Black River to spawn; the best fishing is upstream of Bluff View Marina.
 White bass of 1-3 pounds are common.

 Channel catfish are common, throughout the lake.
 Flathead catfish are also present in the lake in low numbers.
 Every year, anglers report catching a few 40-pound flathead catfish.

-Each March, the Corps of Engineers and Missouri Department of Conservation staff try to construct large, hardwood brushpiles in the lake.
-These brushpiles always hold good numbers of bass and crappie.
-In 2022, MDC staff placed five porcupine crips and 40 spawning benches in the lake.
-Maps showing these locations can be obtained by the Southeast Regional Office at 573-290-5730.
+Every year the Corps of Engineers and Missouri Department of Conservation staff try to add fish habitat to the lake.
+In 2024, 14 porcupine cribs were placed in the lake.
+In addition, we plan to build multiple brush piles in the spring of 2025.
+Maps showing these locations can be obtained by contacting the Southeast Regional Office at 573-290-5730.